dleonard0/red-json/README.md

     size_t json_as_unsafe_str(const char *json, void *buf, size_t bufsz);
 ```

+This function stores a "safe-ish" string in *buf*.
+This is the same as "safe" but with a further exception:
-This function maps malformed and difficult input bytes into codepoints from
+malformed and difficult input bytes are mapped into codepoints in
 { U+DC00 … U+DCFF }.
-This is no longer compliant with RFC 3629,
+This is another deviation from RFC 3629,
-but it is reasonably safe to store,
+but it may be reasonably safe enough for you to store and use.
+The mapping also has the useful property that the
+original JSON input string will be recovered *exactly*
-and the mapping can be later reversed by `json_string_from_unsafe_str()`.
+by calling `json_string_from_unsafe_str()`.

+If you are interested in byte-wise preservation of JSON input values,
+consider using `json_span()` and `memcpy()`, which will work even
+when the JSON value is not a string.

+#### Sizing the output string buffer

-Buffer sizing is the caller's responsibility; if the buffer is too small,
+Providing an output buffer is the caller's responsibility.
+If the buffer provided is too small,
+then the stored string will be truncated (at a UTF-8 boundary)
-the string is truncated and the ideal buffer size is returned.
+and the ideal buffer size will returned.

-If you would like the library to allocate the result string with
-`malloc()`, use:
+A caller can pass zero as a buffer size,
+allocate a buffer using the returned value,
+and then re-call the function with the new buffer.

+This has been implemented already using `malloc()` as an allocator:

 ```c
     char * json_as_strdup(const char *json);